 Other titles Rowling considered for Harry Potter and the Deathly Hallows were Harry Potter and the Elder Wand and Harry Potter and the Peverell Quest.
 She decided against the second one "quite quickly" as she found the word "quest" to be "a bit corny".

-Although her initial plans not to kill any of the Power Trio held up, Rowling did consider killing off Ron halfway through the series at one point.
+Although her initial plans not to kill any of the Power Trio held up, Rowling did consider killing off Ron halfway through the series at one point (although she knew in her "heart of hearts" that she wouldn't do it).

 Another huge aborted arc regards Theodore Nott.
 He's a Slytherin student in Harry's year that basically does nothing in the whole series.
 Originally, though, a chapter called "Malfoy and Nott" was going to be about Draco Malfoy and Theodore Nott talking and discussing the myths between the Death Eaters about The Boy Who Lived.
 The chapter would present Draco as talking to an equal, as Theodore's blood is as pure as his.
-Theodore himself was also going to be a recurring character, according to JK he's a quiet student that doesn't get along with the rest of the Slytherin students and that didn't necessarily approve of their ideas.
-Fanwank has theorized that he could have been a Token Evil Teammate of sorts.
-For those that felt the Slytherin students were excesively characterized as Always Chaotic Evil, this is a serious wasted plotline, if only to show a Slytherin student that wasn't a complete asshole.
-JK herself reportedly liked the scene so much and tried to use it both in Chamber of Secrets and later in Goblet of Fire, before finally giving up on it.
+Theodore himself was also going to be a recurring character, according to Rowling, he's a quiet student that doesn't get along with the rest of the Slytherin students and that didn't necessarily approve of their ideas.
+Fanwank has theorized that he could have been a Token Good Teammate of sorts.
+For those that felt the Slytherin students were excessively characterized as Always Chaotic Evil, this is perceived as a seriously wasted plotline, if only to show a Slytherin student that wasn't a complete asshole.
+Rowling herself reportedly liked the scene so much and tried to use it both in Chamber of Secrets and later in Goblet of Fire, before finally giving up on it.

-The ARG site "Pottermore" is loaded with Rowling's "ghost ideas," pieces of the series' world that she fully considers canon but never found a place to put in the books.
+The ARG site "Pottermore" is loaded with Rowling's "ghost ideas" — pieces of the series' world that she fully considers canon but never found a place to be put into the books.
 Professor McGonagall's surprisingly tragic backstory has gotten one of the biggest fan responses.

 Gone with the Wind: Margaret Mitchell originally planned on calling her heroine "Pansy O'Hara", and Tara was "Fontenoy Hall".
 Other names she had considered for the novel itself were Tote the Weary Load and Tomorrow Is Another Day.

 Martin originally planned to wrap things up in three books, with two and three titled "A Dance with Dragons" and "The Winds of Winter," now the titles of books five and six.
-Toward the end of "Game of Thrones" he realized he was nowhere near any workable ending and pushed it to four books, then skipped over the idea of five and settled on six while writing "Clash of Kings."
+Toward the end of "Game of Thrones" he realized he was nowhere near any workable ending and pushed it to four books, then skipped over the idea of five and settled on six while writing "Clash of Kings" - reasoning that it would work as a two-part trilogy, with the above procedures for time progression considered...
 And then he decided to split his plans for book four between two sets of characters over the same time period when it grew too big for one book, making for a final count of seven.

 A "final" count so far.
 He still has two more books to write.